SpiNNakerManchester/SpiNNakerManchester.github.io/spynnaker/5.0.0/PyNNOnSpinnakerInstall.md

 # <a name="Trouble"></a> Troubleshooting

+1. If when you run a script you see an error of the form:

+       **TypeError: can't multiply sequence by non-int of type 'float'**

+   this likely means that you have a newer version of PyNN that is not compatible with our released version of sPyNNaker8.
+To fix it, downgrade to PyNN version 0.9.4 by using:

+		pip install pynn==0.9.4

-1. If on Windows you experience the error:
+2. If on Windows you experience the error:

        **UnicodeDecodeError: 'ascii' codec can't decode byte 0xb0 in position 1: ordinal not in range(128)**